 In December, Trade Port Posiet completed construction of a covered conveyor gallery.
 This way, all technological operations involved in railcar unloading are conducted in covered areas.

 In December, Beloretsk Metallurgical Plant launched a new facility producing multi-strand wire ropes, including polymer-coated ones.
-The polymer-coated ropes are due to replace imported counterparts in mining and oil industries, engineering, bridge and ship construction.
+The polymer-coated ropes are due to replace imported counterparts in mining and oil industries, engineering, bridge construction.
 For the project, the plant won support from Russia’s Industrial Development Fund and the Republic of Bashkortostan’s government.

 Mechel prolonged several major coal export contracts — with Japan’s Itochu Corporation and JFE Steel, China’s Jidong Cement and Baosteel Resources.